Back to home

 Our estimates are built on peer-reviewed research and official statistics:

-- Published Meta-Analyses — Peer-reviewed studies on lifestyle factors and health outcomes
+• Published Meta-Analyses and Trials — Peer-reviewed studies on interventions and health outcomes

 Statistical Methods

 Not medical advice.
-Our predictions are statistical, not clinical.
+Our estimates are statistical, not clinical.
 They show what research suggests for someone with your profile but cannot account for your complete medical history.
 Discuss health decisions with your doctor.

 Open Source